Home > Analyses > Consumer Cyclical > The Home Depot, Inc.

 Financial Ratios

-The following table summarizes key financial ratios for The Home Depot, Inc. (HD) over the last five fiscal years, providing a snapshot of profitability, valuation, liquidity, leverage, and operational efficiency:
+The following table summarizes key financial ratios for The Home Depot, Inc. from 2021 through 2025, providing a clear view of operational efficiency, profitability, and leverage:

 Evolution of Financial Ratios